 Quick Answer: Prototype vs MVP

 A prototype helps you test how a product should look, feel, and flow before you invest in production development.
-An MVP is a usable first product release that real users can complete the core workflow in, so your team can measure demand, adoption, and launch risk.
+An MVP is a usable first release that real users can complete the core workflow in, so your team can measure demand, adoption, operational load, and launch risk.

-Use a prototype when the main uncertainty is usability, stakeholder alignment, user flow, or investor storytelling.
+Use a prototype when the main uncertainty is usability, stakeholder alignment, investor storytelling, or whether the workflow makes sense.
 Use an MVP when the main uncertainty is whether real users will adopt, pay for, or repeatedly use the product.
 If the biggest risk is technical feasibility, build a proof of concept before either one.

-For most early software ideas, the clean sequence is discovery, prototype, MVP scope, MVP build, then release-two planning.
-If you already know the workflow and need a first-release plan, start with the MVP Scope Builder before estimating the build.
+For most early software ideas, the clean sequence is discovery, prototype, optional PoC, MVP scope, MVP build, and release-two planning.
+If you already know the workflow and need a first-release boundary, start with the MVP Scope Builder before estimating the build.

 What Is a Prototype?

 The point is not to prove market demand.
 The point is to make an idea visible enough to discuss, test, revise, and reduce ambiguity.
-A prototype helps a team answer questions such as: do users understand the flow, are the screens in the right order, does the interface explain the value clearly, and are stakeholders aligned on what will be built?
+A prototype helps answer whether users understand the problem, whether the value proposition is clear, whether the screens are in the right order, and whether stakeholders agree on what will be built.

 Prototypes are especially useful when the product depends on customer experience, complex onboarding, multiple roles, sales demos, or investor conversations.
-They are also useful when a founder has the business concept but needs to translate it into a buildable product workflow.
+They are also useful when a founder has the business concept but needs to translate it into a buildable workflow.
+A focused product discovery before development phase can turn that workflow into evidence instead of opinions.

 What Is an MVP?

 A strong MVP is intentionally narrow, not unfinished.
-It should support one primary audience, one core workflow, measurable success criteria, and a clear plan for what will happen after launch.
+It should support one primary audience, one core workflow, measurable success criteria, and a clear plan for what happens after launch.
 That is why MVP planning belongs close to MVP development, not only UI design.

 |---|---|---|---|